zoerakarich/zoerakarich.github.io/HTML5/README.md

 # About the Authors

-Zoe Rakarich, Jane Edison and Dylan Fisk created this website as Professional Writing and Technical Communictaion students.
+Zoe Rakarich, Jane Edison and Dylan Fisk created this website as Professional Writing and Technical Communication students at UMass Amherst.